 The survey results emphasize this point; in fact, 57 percent of the office professionals at companies with a flexible work environment currently use cloud-based apps, compared to only 38 percent of companies without a flexible work environment.

 Respondents also see the cloud as critical to business success: 75 percent say companies without cloud-based apps will not be competitive.
 But it’s important to note that a random collection of cloud-based apps that require logging into multiple services — what we call Cloud Sprawl — can actually make working productively harder.

 So, while a lot of vendors promise that their cloud-based services will boost productivity, it’s important to join cloud-based and on-premises applications in a unified secure digital workspace.
 To help you work through that process, here are three suggestions to help you along in your flexibility journey.

 Make Cybersecurity A Priority

 While implementing flexibility, it’s important for businesses to ensure those cloud based services and tools make security a priority as you select and implement new technologies.
-Kurt Roemer, our Chief Security Strategist, offers five security best practices to make sure you keep your business and information safe.
+Our Chief Security Strategist, Kurt Roemer, offers five security best practices to make sure you keep your business and information safe.

 Engage line of business managers and decision makers to ensure that appropriate safeguards are built into each project right from the beginning.

-Modernize and mobilize your security policies to make sure they reflect the real world employees encounter.
-Create clear rules and guidelines to help employees stay safe, as they exercise their freedom to work outside of the office.
+Modernize and mobilize your security policies and make sure they reflect the real world that employees encounter.
+Create clear rules and guidelines to help employees stay safe as they exercise their freedom to work outside of the office.

 Enforce policies fairly and consistently.
 This will make everyone more willing to follow your security rules.